 The Varnavides Law Advantage in ETF Cases

-Now representing investors exclusively, Gary uses this insider knowledge to anticipate defense tactics, identify weaknesses in firm arguments, and build stronger cases for his clients.
+Now representing investors, Gary uses that defense-side background to anticipate firm arguments, identify document issues, and present ETF misconduct claims clearly.
 He understands which documents firms try to protect, how they attempt to shift blame to investors, and what strategies they employ to minimize recovery amounts.

 Defense-Side Experience